Conservatives Are Worried About Being Turned Away At Restaurants Because Of MAGA Hats, There’s An App For That

 - Will the restaurant protect conservative customers if other patrons are “attacking” them?

-- Does the restaurant allow concealed-carry weapons on the premises (if they’re allowed by local law).
+- Does the restaurant allow concealed-carry weapons on the premises, if they’re allowed by local law.

 - Does the restaurant have either a pro-conservative political presence on social media and/or no political presence at all?